GabrielRavier/Cave-Story-Decompilation/README.md

 # Cave-Story-Decompilation
 Decompilation of Cave Story.
-Can be opened with IDA Pro (freeware version).
+Can be opened with IDA Pro (freeware and pro version).

 This decompilation aims to make the code easily understandable.

+Also, this repo is basically dead, the recompilation is being done at https://github.com/GabrielRavier/CaveStoryRemake.

 Get IDA Freeware here : https://www.hex-rays.com/products/ida/support/download_freeware.shtml